charlesw-salesforce/enterprise-vibe-coding/project-documentation.md

    - Use `refreshApex` for refreshing data after modifications
    - Initialize arrays as empty `[]` in error/undefined cases to prevent template rendering failures
    - Use `lightning-formatted-date-time` for date formatting
+   - Import all necessary modules: `track`, `wire`, `ShowToastEvent`, `refreshApex`

-3. **Functional Requirements**:
+3. **Component Architecture**:
+   - Use `@track` decorator for reactive properties that need to trigger re-renders
+   - Implement comprehensive state management for loading states and form data
-   - Form for creating new todos (Description, Due Date, Priority)
+   - Use appropriate Lightning components for displaying todos
+   - Implement proper data handling and user interactions
+   - Use appropriate input components for form fields

+4. **Functional Requirements**:
-   - List view of existing todos with all field data
+   - **Data Display**: Show todos with all field data
-   - Sorting and filtering capabilities
-   - Edit functionality for existing todos
-   - Delete functionality with confirmation
-   - Status update capability (mark as complete/incomplete)
+   - **CRUD Operations**: Create, read, update, delete todos with proper validation
-   - Proper loading states and error handling
+   - **User Feedback**: Success and error messages for all operations
+   - **Loading States**: Appropriate loading indicators during async operations

+5. **Event Handling**:
-   - Toast notifications for user feedback
+   - Implement proper event handling for user interactions

-4. **UI Guidelines**:
+   - Use proper event delegation and data binding
+   - Handle form validation appropriately

+6. **Styling and UX**:
-   - Use Salesforce Lightning Design System (SLDS)
+   - Use Salesforce Lightning Design System (SLDS) classes
-   - Implement responsive design
+   - Implement responsive design principles
-   - Use appropriate Lightning base components
+   - Use appropriate Lightning icons and components
-   - Follow accessibility best practices

 ## Development Guidelines